 The HISEA Fishing Chest are a solid and classic pair of neoprene waders.
 They come in two colors and especially the green version makes for a great pair.
 They come with integrated boots and are hence ready to use out of the box.

 The HISEA are made of 4.5mm neoprene and hence a great choice for really cold conditions.
-Around the knees, an area of increased abrasion, these waders feature pads for extra protection and durability.
+Around the knees, an area of increased abrasion, this model features pads for extra protection and durability.
 The boots of the HISEA are lined with 200gr 3M Thinsulate to keep your feet warm and dry no matter the conditions.
 Cleated soles on the boots provide excellent traction.

 Adjustable shoulder straps and a wading belt ensure a snug fit of the HISEA.
-These neoprene waders are a good choice for male and female fly fishers and come with a one-year warranty.
+These ones are a good choice for male and female fly fishers and come with a one-year warranty.

 The Frogg Toggs Amphib Wader is another great choice if you are looking for a pair of neoprene waders.
 Frogg Toggs have made a name for themselves in recent years for producing quality wading gear at affordable prices.
 The Amphib series is available as a stockingfoot wader (pictured above) or with an integrated boot.